jahidulsany/jahidulSany/README.md

 - 🌱 I’m currently learning FastAPI and AWS Cloud Technology.
 - 🔭 I’m currently working on several Python Projects with AWS.
-- 🕵️‍♂️ I'm eagerly looking for a web/software developer role
+- 🕵️‍♂️ I'm eagerly looking for a Software Engineer role